onovaes/gabnews/README.md

 ### TO-DOs

+- [ ] Split controller code to services and routes.
 - [ ] Transform pagination to be used in others controllers
 - [ ] Use a config file to store variables.
 Add instrucion to Readme.md
 - [ ] Edit Categorie logic and views